dorkodu/sage/sage.md

 #### **Attribute Ordering**

-When querying an Entity, the resulting mapping of fields are conceptually ordered in the same order in which they were encountered during query execution, This ordering is correctly produced when using the [CollectFields](#CollectFields())() algorithm.
+When querying an Entity, the resulting mapping of fields are conceptually ordered in the same order in which they were encountered during query execution.

 Response serialization formats capable of representing ordered maps should maintain this ordering.
 Serialization formats which can only represent unordered maps (such as JSON) should retain this order textually.
 That is, if two fields `{foo, bar}` were queried in that order, the resulting JSON serialization should contain `{"foo": "...", "bar": "..."}` in the same order.